Dictionary of Revolutionary Marxism

 “The ‘essence’ of things, or ‘substance’, is also relative; it expresses only the degree of profundity of man’s knowledge of objects; and while yesterday the profundity of this knowledge did not go beyond the atom, and today does not go beyond the electron and ether, dialectical materialism insists on the temporary, relative, approximate character of all these milestones in the knowledge of nature gained by the progressing science of man.
 The electron is as inexhaustible as the atom, nature is infinite, but it infinitely exists.
 And it is this sole categorical, this sole unconditional recognition of nature’s existence outside the mind and perception of man that distinguishes dialectical materialism from relativist agnosticism and idealism.” —Lenin, “Materialism and Empirio-Criticism” (1908), LCW 14:262.

-The Emancipation of Labour group was the first Russian Marxist group.
+The Emancipation of Labor group was the first Russian Marxist group.
 It was founded in Geneva by G.V.
 Plekhanov in 1883; the group included P.B.
 Axelrod, L.G.
 Deutsch, V.I.
 Zasulich, and V.N.
 Ignatov.

 EMBOURGEOISMENT